Architeuthis-Flux/Jumperless-docs/docs/01-basic-controls.md

 **Remember the probe is read by a resistive voltage divider**, so putting your fingers on the pads (or the back sides of the 4 risers that connect those `probe sense` boards to the main board), or anything causing the probe tip not to be at a steady 3.3V will give you weird readings.

-If you can't seem to stop playing with the switch on the probe, run DAC calibration with `$` and the 3.3V `measure` mode puts out should be fairly accurate enough for probing.
+If you can't seem to stop playing with the switch on the probe, run the app `probe calib` and tap around on the board while turning the clickweel until the place you tapped is always spot on (do this with the switch in both modes), and hold the clickwheel button to save.
+This adjusts the nominal 3.3V `measure` mode puts out should be fairly accurate enough for probing.

 ## The Click Wheel